jefflester/minitrino/readme.md

 ### Presto Dockerfile
 The Presto CLI was removed in some Starburst Docker images starting sometime around late 323-e and 332-e.
 Instead of pulling a vanilla Starburst image, we toss in some extra configuration sugar by basing an image build off of a Starburst image, downloading the version's Presto CLI JAR file, and adding a Bash alias command.
 This ensures that one can invoke `presto` from inside the Presto container, and it will bring up the Presto CLI.
 This has been verified as compatible as far back as early 312-e images.

+Additionally, the Dockerfile gives the `presto` user root privileges for commands that require sudo in bootstrap scripts.

 -----

 ## Adding New Modules (Tutorial)